bolderbrush10/SearchlightAssault/README.md

 and several hidden entities which each are essential to making features work.

+### Contact

+You are welcome to contact me via email: bolderbrush10@gmail.com I am willing to consider releasing this software under alternate licenses, if the present one is somehow not permissive enough for your purpose.

 ### Technical Details

 #### Primary issues inflating SLOC:
+While I enjoyed the challenge of making this mod with as few changes to the base game as possible, it is undeniable that this codebase would be drastically smaller if these issues weren't in place:

 0. No mechanism in the API to modify shooting range during runtime
-0. Missing details in on_player_setup_blueprint event for some blueprint use cases
+0. API doesn't provide some info in on_player_setup_blueprint event for some blueprint use cases
 0. Unsophisticated technique to "fire" the searchlight effect when no enemies present by creating a dummy entity in a dummy force (turtle)
 0. No mechanism in the API to blacklist units from being attacked by artilery, capsule robots, etc